 CRM can also play a huge role in service desks.
 Do customers need a login to submit tickets?
 Do they want to see their past orders, or track the status of a current order?
 In an educational setting, where the “customers” are students, a CRM-like system might be used to manage courses or check grades.

 A CRM system can mean anything from a marketing-automation service to a back-end reporting tool for your customers and more.
-Learn your definition by checking out this informational white paper.
+Learn more about CRM capabilities by checking out this informational white paper.